 Yom Kippur (Day of Atonement) Leviticus 16:1–34; Isaiah 57:14-58:14.

 Yom Kippur is a solemn fast day.
 For nearly 26 hours, we “afflict our souls” in the following five ways:

 - We abstain from marital relations.

-Despite this affliction, the observance of this day is characterized by a sense of peace because of our confidence in our relationship with God and His provision for atonement.
+Despite that, the observance of this day is characterized by a sense of peace because of our confidence in our relationship with God and His provision for atonement.

-Before the sun sets tonight, the Jewish People will gather in their synagogues to hear the cantor chant Kol Nidre (All Vows) and recite penitential prayers from a special prayer book called the Machzor.
+Before the sun set on the eve of Yom Kippur, the Jewish People gathered in their synagogues to hear the cantor chant Kol Nidre (All Vows) and recite penitential prayers from a special prayer book called the Machzor.

-Tomorrow morning, we will return to our synagogues for the morning prayer service in which several sections of the Torah portion are read.
-The entire Book of Jonah will be read during the afternoon service.
+The next morning, the Jewish People return to their synagogues for the morning prayer service in which several sections of the Torah portion are read.
+The entire Book of Jonah is read during the afternoon service.

-Yom Kippur will end tonight at nightfall with the blowing of the shofar, and we will return home to enjoy a festive meal.
+Yom Kippur will end at nightfall with the blowing of the shofar, and the Jewish People will return home to enjoy a festive meal.
 Many of us will also begin building our Sukkah for the holiday of Sukkot, which is just four days away.

 Yom Kippur During Temple Times

 “Tell your brother Aaron that he is not to come whenever he chooses into the Most Holy Place behind the curtain in front of the atonement cover on the ark, or else he will die.”
 (Leviticus 16:2)